matuteiglesias/journal/content/Business/2025-05-02_Developed_Strategic_AI_Proposal_for_Smart_Tourism.md

 - Presented offers tailored to different budgets and functionalities for the [[AI]] travel planning module.
 - Developed a strategic proposal for a personalized [[AI]] engine focused on practical solutions for tourism planning.
 - Prepared a technical quotation for the [[AI]] tourism project, including objectives, functional scope, development stages, and implementation options with costs.
-- Designed a modern and elegant CSS style for web and PDF integration, enhancing aesthetic and formal presentation.
+- Designed a modern and elegant CSS style for web and PDF [[integration]], enhancing aesthetic and formal presentation.

 ### Achievements
 - Completed strategic and technical proposals for a smart tourism platform.